The Controversial Rookie Cards of Barry Bonds

 However, please don’t misunderstand me and think that I’m against these cards because I am not.
 If I come across them at a show or as part of a trade I’ll be sure to pick them up, they’re great sports cards.
 I just want to identify them for what they truly are.
 I’m okay with referring to them as Rookie Year or Rookie Related as COMC has done.
 But to say they are RCs is incorrect.

 In the same vein, what I’m trying to say is, there’s a lot to learn when it comes to the sacred rookie card.
 I get into this topic in a three-part series under the Keeping It Real category.
-The first of three posts can be found here, Understanding the Complexities of the Rookie Card.
+The first of three posts can be found here, History of the Rookie Card.

 Happy Collecting, Collectors